Osceola Rod & Gun Club 22 Rimfire Benchrest League

 - Age divisions will be: Youth (13 and younger), Teen (14 – 17), Adult (18-65), Super Senior (66 and older).

-- There are three rifle classes: Ultimate, Sporter and Factory.
+- There are five rifle classes: Unlimited, Sporter and Factory.
 All rifles must be chambered for 22 rimfire.
+Sporter & Factory classes will include two additional classes with iron-sight rifles.
 Bolt and Semiautomatic rifles will be legal in all classes.

-Factory will be for factory actioned rifles shooting the 22LR cartridge.
+Factory will be for factory actioned rifles shooting the 22LR cartridge (under $1000.00 msrp).
 No rifle modifications are allowed in this class (adjustable peep sights are allowed).
 Any fixed or variable power scope may be used.
 Any fixed or variable power scope may be used up to 20 power.
 Semi-automatic rifles ARE permitted.
 Bipods may be the standard hunting style folding bipods, such as the Harris line or something similar.
 Rifle weight with scope must be less than 10 lbs.

 Any rifle exhibiting unsafe behavior or malfunctions will be removed from the firing line.
 Ammunition may not be modified in any way.